gvwilson/sensibleadventures/cloudherd/new.md

 reflected from the eyes of the trolls who had silently surrounded them.

-That thought barely had time to register before a hairy arm wrapped around Noxy and a soft-palmed hand clamped down on her mouth.
-Up she went into the trees, her struggles no more effective than a baby's, up and up until the branches above her were small enough that she could see the stars overhead and the moon tumbling slowly in the northern sky.
+That thought barely had time to register before an enormous hairy arm wrapped around Noxy and a soft-palmed hand clamped down on her mouth.
+Up she went into the trees, her struggles no more effective than a baby's, up and up until the branches were small enough that she could see the stars overhead and the moon tumbling slowly in the northern sky.